 Title: Professor Emeritus of History

-Andrew J. Dunar, Ph.D., Professor Emeritus of History at the University of Alabama in Huntsville, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in history and higher education.
+Robert Owen Paxton, Professor Emeritus of History at Columbia University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of historical education.